coolotter/EDA-for-Wine-Dataset/README.md

 # Project-1-ND

 #Motivation
-Applying CRISP-DM process to chemistry data.
+Applying CRISP-DM process to winedataset

 #Prerequisites
 To view this project properly, you're recommended to have the latest versions of the followings: